Hernia Kit – Herbal Supplements for Hernia

-- Eat as much plant-based fiber as you can every day.
-The fiber rich diet helps to move waste through your intestinal tract.
-It also helps to fill you up so that you don’t over eat, especially foods that have no nutritional value.
-Going vegan for a while may also help a lot.
+- Eat as much plant-based fiber as you can each day.
+A fiber rich diet helps waste move through your intestines.
+It also helps fill you up, so you don’t overeat.
+Going vegan for a short time may also help.

 - Add herbs and spices with anti-inflammatory properties.
-Certain herbs and spices particularly turmeric and ginger have high antioxidant and anti-inflammatory abilities.
-They can help to reduce inflammation caused by stress, poor diet choices, lack of exercise, and other lifestyle choices that may have contributed to your hernia.
+Certain herbs and spices, particularly turmeric and ginger, have high antioxidant and anti-inflammatory abilities.
+They can help reduce inflammation caused by stress, poor diet choices, lack of exercise, and other lifestyle choices that may have contributed to your hernia.
 You can also try cloves, cinnamon, rosemary, sage, and thyme.

 - Remove high protein vegetables from every meal.
-Cruciferous vegetables like broccoli, cabbage cauliflower, Brussel sprouts, and mustard greens contain are high in protein and may cause inflammation.
+Cruciferous vegetables like broccoli, cabbage cauliflower, brussel sprouts, and mustard greens contain high protein and may lead to more inflammation.

 - Get rid of all man-made fats and replace them with plant-based fats.
-Saturated fats can increase the risk of heart disease and many of them are highly processed.
-Healthy fats like Omega-3s and Omega-6s that are present in foods like avocados, Hemp seed flaxseed, and Camelina oil are much better for reducing inflammation in the body.
-They also provide energy to your cells, and nourish your skin, hair, and brain.
+Saturated fats can increase the risk of heart disease and many are highly processed.
+Healthy fats like Omega-3s and Omega-6s are present in foods like avocados, hemp seed, flaxseed, and camelina oil are much better for reducing inflammation in the body.
+They also provide energy to your cells and nourish your skin, hair, and brain.

 - Try to reduce processed and refined foods especially sugars and simple carbohydrates.
-These foods including high-fructose corn syrup and refined sugars found in thousands of foods that we purchase in our grocery stores feed bad bacteria in our guts.
+These foods, including high-fructose corn syrup and refined sugars, are found in thousands of foods that we purchase in our grocery stores may promote the bad bacteria in our guts.

-We spoke to Grocare about this, and they suggest that if the neck of the hernia is larger than 7mm, then wear a belt after the swelling has gone.
-Patients usually report reduction in swelling with their medicines after 3-4 months after which the belt can be worn to let the hernia heal.
-However, they stress a lot on a healthy low protein diet.
+Grocare® suggests that if the neck of the hernia is larger than 7mm, it is appropriate to wear a hernia belt after the swelling has gone down.
+Patients usually report reduction in swelling with their supplements after 3-4 months, after which the belt can be worn to let the hernia heal.

 Why You Should Pay Attention to Chronic Inflammation.
 Cleveland Clinic. https://health.clevelandclinic.org/why-you-should-pay-attention-to-chronic-inflammation/